openwfm/JPSSdata/README.md

 *A subproject in the [OpenWFM project](https://github.com/openwfm) with support from NASA NNX13AH59G and NSF 1664175
 ### To do:
 - add download ability (completed)
-- download only certain leaves of the overall tree structure
+- download only certain leaves of the overall tree structure (completed)
 - reconcile data from M?D14 with geolocation data from M?D03 (completed)
 - extend MODIS search to VIIRS (completed)
 - continue translating ncvarinfo to proper python grammar